SUNY Downstate Medical Center

 Division of Facial Plastic and Reconstructive Surgery

-The Division of Facial Plastic and Reconstructive Surgery is based at several clinical sites, with services provided at University Hospital Brooklyn, the Brooklyn Heights office site, Kings County Hospital Center, New York Methodist Hospital and the Veteran’s Administration Hospital.
-There was an even distribution of facial plastic surgery cases including trauma surgery, congenital deformity repair, functional nasal reconstruction, Mohs defect reconstruction and cosmetic facial procedures.
-Under the leadership of Dr. Eli Gordin, post-ablative head and neck reconstruction including microvascular free flaps are performed at most of the clinical sites.
+The Division of Facial Plastic and Reconstructive Surgery is based at several clinical sites, with services provided at University Hospital Brooklyn, Kings County Hospital Center and New York Methodist Hospital.
+There was an even distribution of facial plastic surgery cases including trauma surgery, congenital craniofacial reconstruction, functional nasal reconstruction, Mohs defect reconstruction and cosmetic facial procedures.
 A dedicated cosmetic surgery rotation under the supervision of Dr. Richard Westreich allows senior residents to operate with him at Manhattan Eye and Ear Infirmary.

 Academic activity from the division included presentations at national meetings, along with publications and chapter submissions to otolaryngology textbooks.
-Areas of research include the epidemiological factors impacting rates of cleft lip and palate among New York City residents, research in mandibular trauma management, management of facial nerve trauma and the use of microvascular reconstruction patients after multiple courses of radiation
+Areas of research include the epidemiological factors impacting rates of cleft lip and palate among New York City residents, facial trauma research looking at associations between facial fractures and concussions.

 During the Downstate/Kings County rotation, the otolaryngology service provides coverage of facial trauma in a rotation schedule with the oral surgery and ophthalmology services.
 Residents participate in formalized didactic activities relating to maxillofacial trauma during this rotation.
 Residents are sent to participate in maxillofacial trauma courses sponsored by the AO.
 Dr. Butts has been involved with maxillofacial trauma education on a national level as a faculty member of the AO.